GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --config=config                       Any extra config settings to add to a track. i.e '{"defaultRendering":
                                         "density"}'

-  --index=index                         Optional index file for the track
+  --indexFile=indexFile                 Optional index file for the track

   --out=out                             synonym for target